 When not in London, Mark lives in Leicester, and visits his local rugby club where he is an Honorary Vice President.
 He is also writing two novels and hopes to publish them at some time in the future.

-Beadle, sometimes spelled “bedel” is derived from the Latin “bidellus” or “bedellus”, rooted in words for “herald.”
-He was originally an official of the Roman Temple.
+Beadle, sometimes spelled “bedel” is from the Latin “bidellus” or “bedellus”, rooted in words for “herald”, an official of the Roman Temple.